Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with generative adversarial networks

-Recently, the ATLAS Collaboration published the first search for Higgs boson decays to a $Z$ boson and a light hadronically decaying resonance~\cite{Aad:2020hzm}.
-The $Z$ boson was reconstructed from its leptonic decays to electrons and muons.
-Masses of the light resonance $a$ between $0.5~\text{GeV}$ and $4~\text{GeV}$ were considered and the hadronic decay of the resonance was reconstructed inclusively as a jet.
-This is a particularly interesting case study to apply this approach, for two reasons: First, the cross-section of the main background, $Z+\text{jets}$, is such that in the case of a ${\cal O}(100~\text{fb}^{-1})$ dataset, it is not feasible to generate a simulated event sample with comparable statistical power.
+This is a particularly interesting case study to apply this approach, for two reasons: first, the cross-section of the main background, $Z+\text{jets}$, is such that in the case of a ${\cal O}(100~\text{fb}^{-1})$ dataset, it is not feasible to generate a simulated event sample with comparable statistical power.
 Second, the decaying resonance is identified using multi-variate methods, which require a detailed modelling of a large number of correlations between the relevant kinematic and jet substructure variables.
 The sensitivity of the published analysis is limited by the background systematic uncertainties, which originate predominantly from the insufficient size of the simulated data samples used.
 By suppressing these uncertainties, through large background samples derived directly from the data, one may expect to first approximation a fourfold improvement on the obtained 95\% confidence level upper limit on the lowest light resonance masses considered, and more significant improvements at higher masses.

 In what follows, this analysis is used as a case study to implement a cGAN-based multivariate background modelling method.
 The study described here is closely aligned with the ATLAS analysis, and the event selection is summarised below.
 One of the main differences with respect to the ATLAS analysis is that for simplicity only the signal with an $a$ mass of $0.5\,\text{GeV}$ is considered here.
 Furthermore, in this study, only $Z\to\mu^{+}\mu^{-}$ decays are considered, while the ATLAS analysis also considered $Z\to e^{+}e^{-}$ decays.
 This practical simplification is inconsequential for the purposes of demonstrating the method.